Code-Institute-Submissions/TobinStonelake-ms2/README.md

 * To standardise the formatting of my HTML and CSS code, I used https://www.freeformatter.com/html-formatter.html#ad-output and https://www.freeformatter.com/css-beautifier.html#ad-output

-* Referred to this video for the shopping basket: https://www.youtube.com/watch?v=YeFzkC2awTM

 #### Port Used To View Real-Time Edits

 python3 -m http.server